🫧 Poolish Pizza Dough

 What is a poolish?

-A poolish is a wet pre-ferment made from equal parts flour and water (100% hydration) with a tiny amount of yeast.
-You mix it the night before and let it ferment for 8-16 hours at room temperature.
-The next day, you combine it with the remaining flour, water, salt, and sometimes more yeast to make your final dough.
+A poolish is a wet pre-ferment.
+Equal parts flour and water (100% hydration), plus a pinch of yeast — and that's it.
+You mix it the night before and leave it on the counter for 8 to 16 hours.
+Next day you dump it into the rest of your flour, water, and salt, and mix the final dough.

 Why use a poolish for pizza?